THIS PAGE IS DESIGNED TO HELP YOU NAVIGATE COVID-19 WITHIN THE RESIDENCE HALLS. REMEMBER TO REGULARLY CHECK BACK FOR NEW UPDATES.

 Yes, the residency requirement has not changed.

-For health and safety purposes, students will be seen by appointment only.
-Please contact Student Health at 304-367-4155 OR email@example.com to make your appointment.
+For health and safety purposes, appointments are preferred.
+However, walk-ins are welcome and will be seen on a first-come, first-serve basis.
+Please contact Student Health at 304-367-4155 or email@example.com to make an appointment.

 |9 a.m. - 3:30 p.m.||9 a.m. - 3:30 p.m.||9 a.m. - 3:30 p.m.||9:30 a.m. - 6:30 p.m.||9 a.m. - 12 p.m.|